adrian-soch/cam_lidar_framework/README.md

 ---
 # Running the code

-1. Download the ROS bags from: `TBD`.
+1. Download the example ROS bags from: https://drive.google.com/drive/folders/1rVnvbeyFYvG2HnFULadnT8nWH69EnOCm?usp=sharing.
+2. Update the folder path of the downloaded ROS bag [here](https://github.com/adrian-soch/cam_lidar_framework/blob/0f0b26503472e27e55a3fed84d4b8c8d708d0258/cam_lidar_bringup/launch/2d_fusion_demo.launch.py#L40) AND [here](https://github.com/adrian-soch/cam_lidar_framework/blob/0f0b26503472e27e55a3fed84d4b8c8d708d0258/cam_lidar_bringup/launch/3d_fusion_demo.launch.py#L14).

-2. Run the launch file in the terminal `ros2 launch cam_lidar_bringup fusion_demo.launch.py`.
+3. Run the launch file in the terminal `ros2 launch cam_lidar_bringup 2d_fusion_demo.launch.py` OR `ros2 launch cam_lidar_bringup 3d_fusion_demo.launch.py`.
 The primary launch file will start all the nodes including Rviz2 for visualization.
 The launch file has differnt bringup options for different demonstrations and output.

-3. Tune parameters and re-run. inspect the launch file to see what nodes are being executed.
+4. Tune parameters and re-run. inspect the launch file to see what nodes are being executed.
 Sometime the launch file calls other launch files.
 Each node may have different paramters that can be adjusted.

 ---
 # Troubleshooting and Comments